What Is Depression

 Depression is one of the most common of all mental health problems.
 One in five people experience depression at some stage of their lives.

 Depression is not something to be ashamed of or to feel guilty about.
-It is not a character flaw or a sign of weakness, or a lack in discipline or personal strength.
+It is not a character flaw or a sign of weakness, or a lack of discipline or personal strength.
 It is not just a ‘mood’ that someone can ‘snap out of’.

 - Loss of interest in pleasurable activities and daily routine